 If you are selling furniture and want to focus on PPC, then it is logical to work with an agency who has similar clients, rather than a consultancy.

-If you have a service that is fairly unique, a marketing agency solution may not work for you because what you are trying to achieve is different.
-You will need a marketing solution that is more involved, so a marketing consultancy is likely to be better suited to your needs.
+If you have a service that is fairly unique, a marketing agency solution may not work for you.
+This is because what you are trying to achieve is different.
+You will need a marketing solution with more involvement.
+As such, a marketing consultancy will better suit your needs.

 Minimal Client Involvement